Lwithers93/dice-app-pwa/README.md

 # dice-app

+- Virtual dice application that let's the user roll between 1-4 dice.
+- Utilises progressive web application technology to enable download and be useable offline.

-available on github pages - https://lwithers93.github.io/dice-app-pwa/
+Published to github pages - https://lwithers93.github.io/dice-app-pwa/

-click 'install' to download
+click 'install' to download to device for offline use

 ## Versions